gbc6292/holbertonschool-simple_shell/README.md

 1. Save the code example in a file named `simple_shell.c`.
 2. Open a terminal and navigate to the directory containing the `simple_shell.c` file.
-3. Compile the code using the following command: gcc -0 simple_shell simple_shell.c
+3. Compile the code using the following command: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
 4. Run the compiled executable with this command: ./simple_shell

 You should now see the shell prompt, and you can enter commands to execute them.
 To exit the shell, press Ctrl+D or enter the `exit` command.